antonioribeiro/tracker/readme.md

 ## Installing

-Require the `zipcode` package by **executing** the following command in your command line:
+Require the `tracker` package by **executing** the following command in your command line:

-    composer require "pragmarx/zipcode" "~1.0"
+    composer require "pragmarx/tracker" "~1.0"

 **Or** add to your composer.json:

     "require": {
-        "pragmarx/zipcode": "~1.0"
+        "pragmarx/tracker": "~1.0"
     }

 And execute